 The answer to this question will give you an understanding of the process they will take and some reassurance that the Supplier knows what they are doing.

-Will there be a need for two Interpreters for any point in this student’s timetable?
+Will there be a need for two Interpreters at any point in this student’s timetable?

-You might want to know whether at any points in the timetable there will be a need for 2 Interpreters.
+You might want to know whether at any point in the timetable, there will be a need for 2 Interpreters.
 This will help you with the number of hours to allocate on the DSA 2 letter.

 If you are able to get a copy of the timetable to the Supplier, it is much easier for them to let you know.

-We consider 2 interpreters or co-working, if a booking is going to last longer than an hour.
+We consider 2 interpreters or co-working if a booking will last longer than an hour.

-There are also other considerations such as; if the booking is going to a large group meeting due to multiple attendees that are likely to be included in the discussions.
-Also we look at the subject matter of the booking and level of complexity.
+There are also other considerations, such as; if the booking is going to a large group meeting due to multiple attendees that are likely to be included in the discussions.
+Also, we look at the subject matter of the booking and the level of complexity.

 Breaks provided every half hour should be in place.
-If this is not possible then we would look into providing a co-worker.
-It is really beneficial for a co-worker to be booked for bookings, like the above mentioned.
+If this is not possible, then we will look into providing a co-worker.
+It is really beneficial for a co-worker to be booked for bookings like the above-mentioned.
 This allows Interpreters to work simultaneously.
-One will interpret for usually around 20 minutes and then they swap.
-The interpreter that isn’t providing support will still be listening to what is going on ready for when they start to interpret and so on.
+One will interpret for usually around 20 minutes, and then they swap.
+The interpreter that isn’t providing support will still be listening to what is going on, ready for when they start to interpret and so on.

 It also helps each interpreter to have a rest.
 Interpreting simultaneously is mentally and physically tiring, so being able to take a break ensures the interpreter rests and is ready to continue.
-This means the translation will be at its highest standard as possible, and supporting the deaf student, and ensures the safety and well-being of the interpreter.
+This means the translation will be at its highest standard possible, supporting the deaf student and ensuring the safety and well-being of the interpreter.